gretchenlam/pokedex/README.md

 # Pokedex App

 Welcome to my Pokedex app!
-This React application allows users to search for Pokemon, view their details, and navigate through the Pokedex.
+This React application pulls from PokeAPI, allowing users to search for Pokemon, view their details, and navigate through the Pokedex.

 ## Features